Donetsk People's Republic: Economy

 Since late February 2015, DPR-controlled territories receive their natural gas directly from Russia.
 According to Russia, Ukraine should pay for these deliveries; Ukraine claims it does not receive payments for the supplies from DPR-controlled territory.
 On 2 July 2015, Ukrainian Energy Minister Volodymyr Demchyshyn announced that he "did not expect" that Ukraine would supply natural gas to territory controlled by separatist troops in the 2015–2016 heating season.
 Since 25 November 2015 Ukraine has halted all its imports of (and payments for) natural gas from Russia.

 The DPR set up its own mobile network operator called Feniks, which was to be fully operational by the end of the summer of 2015.
 On 5 February 2015, Kyivstar claimed that Feniks illegally used equipment that they officially gave up in territories controlled by pro-Russian separatists.
-On 18 April 2015, Prime Minister Zakharchenk issued a decree stating that all equipment given up by Kyivstar fell under the control of the separatists in order to "meet the needs of the population in the communication services".
+On 18 April 2015, Prime Minister Zakharchenko issued a decree stating that all equipment given up by Kyivstar fell under the control of the separatists in order to "meet the needs of the population in the communication services".
 The SIM cards of Feniks display the slogan "Connection for the victory".

-In June 2015, the DPR authorities announced the start of military pension payments in US dollars.

-In mid-March 2017, Ukrainian President Petro Poroshenko signed a temporary ban on the movement of goods to and from territory controlled by DPR and LPR.
+In mid-March 2017, Ukrainian president Petro Poroshenko signed a temporary ban on the movement of goods to and from territory controlled by DPR and LPR.
 Ukraine has not bought coal from the Donets Black Coal Basin since then.

 Anthracite mines under DPR control reportedly supply coal to Poland through Russian shell companies to disguise its real origin.

 According to Ukrainian and Russian media, the coal export company Vneshtorgservis, owned by Serhiy Kurchenko, owes massive debts to coal mines located in separatist-controlled territory and other local companies.

 Sergey Zdrilyuk ("Abwehr"), former deputy of DPR militia, stated in an interview in 2020 that large-scale disassembly of mining equipment for scrap metal and other forms of looting took place routinely during Igor Girkin's time as a militia commander, and that Girkin took significant amounts of money with him to Moscow.
 Militia groups such as "Vostok" and "Oplot" as well as various "Cossack formations", were involved in looting on systematic basis.

 Human rights

 An early March 2016 United Nations OHCHR report stated that people that lived in separatist-controlled areas were experiencing "complete absence of rule of law, reports of arbitrary detention, torture and incommunicado detention, and no access to real redress mechanisms".

 Freedom House evaluates the eastern Donbas territories controlled by the DPR and LPR as "not free", scoring 4 out of 100 in its 2022 Freedom in the World index, noting issues with severe political and media repression, numerous reports of torture, and arbitrary detention.
-The Guardian noted on 17 February 2022 "Public opposition in the DPR is virtually non-existent."
+The Guardian noted on 17 February 2022 that "Public opposition in the DPR is virtually non-existent."